Ian-Muthengi/Mortality_Dashboard-Tableau-/README.md

 3. Data cleaning and formatting.

 ### Exploratory Data Analysis
-EDA involved exploring the road accidents data to answer key questions, such as:
+EDA involved exploring the Mortality data to answer key questions, such as:

 - Which gender leads in mortality rates?
 - Which country has the highest number of deaths?